skolacode/competition-2023/README.md

-# competition-2023
+# Introduction

-This is for ILP 2023 world competition
+This code is for the competition that will be held.
+ILP Kuala Langat will attend the competition with their 2 awesome student.

+## NOTE

+1. Don't abuse the code, this code is for knowledge purpose